molecula/documentation/sql-preview/functions/_posts/2023-01-18-sql-replicate.md

 title: REPLICATE
 ---

-`Replicate()` function splits a string into multiple substrings based on a specified separator.
+`Replicate()` function repeats the given input string a specified number of times.

 ## Syntax